-Successful people are able to manage different personalities and opinions in order to get their group to work well together.
+Successful people can manage different personalities and opinions to get their group to work well together.
 With the ability to motivate and manage people, successful employees can handle regional, personal, and language differences, which are all common in businesses.

 Talent management is a leader's commitment to recruit, hire, retain, and develop the most talented team possible.
 With talent management skills, you can retain the most skilled employees by offering them opportunities to improve within their jobs and further develop their professional skills.
 Having the best employees helps businesses succeed.

-In our digital age, people often have to manage their employees from afar.
-You need to be able to hire a team that you trust to get the job done up to your standards, and be able to have an influence on the work without being physically present.
+People often have to manage their employees from afar in our digital age.
+You need to be able to hire a team that you trust to get the job done up to your standards and be able to have an influence on the work without being physically present.

 Meetings can be a huge waste of time in an organization.
 If they are not run efficiently, employees don't benefit from meetings, and they lose valuable working hours.
-Being able to keep everyone on task and working toward a common goal in a meeting is a powerful skill.
+Keeping everyone on task and working toward a common goal in a meeting is a powerful skill.

 Things in business these days change so quickly and so often that employees need to be able to work on their feet and quickly adapt to new circumstances.
-Employees need to be flexible and responsive to changing variables, and be willing to let go of old methods of doing things in order to keep up with the rest of the world.
+Employees need to be flexible and responsive to changing variables and be willing to let go of old methods of doing things to keep up with the rest of the world.

 With coaching skills, you are using observational analysis and critical thinking to be the strategist on your team.
 With proper coaching skills, you can boost the growth of your team and mold them in a way that benefits your final vision.

 Leaders must often handle a wide array of interpersonal issues in their companies.
-In order to be a successful leader, you have to be able to see all sides of an issue make confident final decisions in matters.
+To be a successful leader, you have to be able to see all sides of an issue and make confident final decisions in matters.

 Along with good deal-making skills comes the ability to negotiate and persuade.
 Doing these things can help an organization save money and get contracts from other companies that could instead consider the competition.

-Being decisive in an important part of being able to move past the analysis phase once all needed information is available.
-Being a good decision-maker ensures that your company is prepared for the wide range of issues that present themselves unexpectedly.
+Being decisive is an important part of moving past the analysis phase once all needed information is available.
+Being a good decision-maker ensures that your company is prepared for a wide range of issues that present themselves unexpectedly.

 Assigning responsibility and authority to other people is important for both efficiency and development.
-This means that you are able to allow other people to become experts while taking ultimate responsibility for the project's success.
-This is important because you are proving that you are able to release some control.
+This means that you can allow other people to become experts while taking ultimate responsibility for the project's success.
+This is important because you are proving that you can release some control.

-Facilitators get other people organized and focused to the point that they can come together when they need to and do what needs to be done in an efficient and effective manner.
+Facilitators get other people organized and focused to the point that they can come together when needed and do what needs to be done efficiently and effectively.
 This helps other employees improve their accountability for their tasks between and after meetings.

-Being able to articulate feedback to others helps them understand exactly what they must improve in order to move towards the company's ultimate goal.
-With proper communication, a leader can help employees understand exactly what they are doing well and what needs to be changed.
+Being able to articulate feedback to others helps them understand exactly what they must improve in order to move toward the company's ultimate goal.
+A leader can help employees understand what they are doing well and what needs to be changed with proper communication.